Roystonea oleracea: Distribution

 Roystonea oleracea is native to Guadeloupe, Dominica and Martinique in the Lesser Antilles, Barbados, Trinidad and Tobago, northern Venezuela and northeastern Colombia.
 It is naturalised in Antigua, Guyana, Suriname and French Guiana.
 It often grows in areas subject which are wet for at least part of the year—coastal areas near the sea, gallery forests in seasonally flooded savannas.

 Ecology

 Roystonea oleracea fruit is an important component of the diet of orange-winged amazon parrots and red-bellied macaws in Nariva Swamp, Trinidad and Tobago.
 Over the course of a study conducted between 1995 and 1996, R. oleracea fruit was an important element of the diet of both species between June and January, and was their dominant food item from July to November.

 Uses

-The tallest and "most majestic" royal palm, Roystonea oleracea is often used as an ornamental.
+The tallest and "most majestic" royal palm, Roystonea oleracea is often used as an ornamental tree.
 The wood can be used for construction.
 The terminal bud is edible.
 The sap of young inflorescences can be fermented to produce alcohol.
 In his 1750 Natural History of Barbados Griffith Hughes reported that the immature inflorescences could be pickled and eaten as a vegetable.